-(p) Tax Receivable Agreement
+(q) Tax Receivable Agreement

 The TRA liability represents amounts payable to certain pre-Business Combination equity holders of the Company.
 The portion of the TRA liability related to the Business Combination is deemed contingent consideration payable to the previous owners and is carried at fair value, with changes in fair value reported within other gain (loss) in the Condensed Consolidated Statement of Operations.
-Future exchanges of Class B Units for Class A Shares may increase the TRA liability.
+Future exchanges of Class B Units for shares of Class A Common Stock may increase the TRA liability.
 Those increases will be carried at a value equal to the expected future payments due under the TRA.
-No exchanges have occurred to date.
+On August 31, 2023, holders of shares of Class B Common Stock exchanged a portion of such Class B Units to the Company, in exchange for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$7.31 multiplied by the total number of shares of Class B Common Stock exchanged at the time of the transaction.
 For future increases due to exchanges the Company will record an initial estimate of future payments under the TRA portion as a decrease to additional paid-in capital in the Condensed Consolidated Statement of Financial Position.
 Subsequent adjustments to the liability for future payments under the TRA related to changes in estimated future tax rates or state income tax apportionment are recognized through current period earnings in the Condensed Consolidated Statement of Operations.

-(q) Warrant Liability
+(r) Warrant Liability

 The Company evaluated the Warrants in accordance with ASC 815-40 and concluded that a provision in the warrant agreement related to certain tender or exchange offers precludes the Warrants from being accounted for as components of equity.
 As the Warrants meet the definition of a derivative, the Warrants are recorded as derivative liabilities on the balance sheet and measured at fair value at each reporting date in accordance with ASC 820, Fair Value Measurement, with changes in fair value recognized in Other Income/(Expenses) in the Condensed Consolidated Statement of Operations in the period of change.
 Prior to the Business Combination the Sponsor held private warrants that were contributed to the Company and legally cancelled.
 The contribution and cancellation of these warrants resulted in derecognition of the private warrants and accounted for in additional paid in capital as of January 3, 2023.
 The Company subsequently issued new warrants with terms identical to those of the public warrants to the Target Companies' selling shareholders classified as derivative liabilities.
-On June 7, 2023, the Company closed an offer and consent solicitation and entered into a warrant amendment, pursuant to which the remaining warrants were exchanged.
-In total, the warrants were exchanged for approximately 4,962,221 shares of the Company's Class A Shares.
-(See Note 1).
-Following the exchange, none of the warrants remain outstanding as of June 30, 2023 (Successor).
+On June 7, 2023, the Company closed an offer and consent solicitation and entered into a warrant amendment, pursuant to which the remaining Warrants were exchanged.
+In total, the Warrants were exchanged for approximately 4,962,221 shares of Class A Common Stock.
+See Note 1 (Description of the Business).
+Following the exchange, none of the Warrants remain outstanding as of September 30, 2023.

-(r) Earn-out Liability
+(s) Business Combination Earn-out Liability